SEEDIUM

 Feel free to check out the full case study here.

-As the user base grows, it sometimes turns out that the first version of the application no longer has the technical capabilities to scale.
+As the user base grows, the first version of the application may no longer have the technical capabilities to scale.
 In this situation, rebuilding the app becomes the most reasonable solution.
 This was the case with the following project.

 Industry: Telecommunications